29th Jun, 2020

 Now, there’s no question that if you’re looking for something that reacts to the punishing effects of physics with all the realism of a human body, then we guess you can’t go wrong with an actual human body.
 Where did they get them, you ask?
 Well, some were volunteers, who donated their bodies to science in the event of the deaths.
 But there are some lingering suspicions that not all of these bodies were acquired through the proper channels, if you catch our drift.
 History mostly tends to gloss over that bit.
 We think we will too.

-But not every group of researchers apparently had access to a worryingly limitless supply of bodies, so they began turning to men like United States Air Force Colonel John Stapp.
+Anyway, not every group of researchers apparently had access to a worryingly limitless supply of bodies, so they began turning to men like United States Air Force Colonel John Stapp.
 In the 1950s he became famous as a volunteer for NASA’s Rocket Sled, which was exactly what it sounds like.
 Wayne State University also had its very own human volunteer on hand – resident professor Lawrence Patrick, a man whose boundless zest for science was apparently only equalled by his disregard for his own safety, since he volunteered himself more than four hundred times.
 (Human test dummies, both living and dead, are still used today.
 Thankfully, far more rarely.)

 In time, the industry decided that it should probably look for alternatives to using actual human bodies, however alive or dead they happened to be at the time.
 And so, the first artificial crash test dummy came to be.
 He was called Sierra Sam, and first constructed in 1949 to test aircraft ejection seats.
 (Maybe they couldn’t even get Col. Stapp to do that one.)